Remi-Gau/AVT_analysis/README.md

 ## Dependencies for analysis:

-Many extra matlab functions from github and the mathwork file exchange are needed and are added to the path by the function `code/subfun/Get_dependencies`.
+Many extra matlab functions from github and the mathwork file exchange are needed and are listed in the `dependencies.txt` file and in the table below.
 Yeah this weird, tiring and cumbersome but that's matlab weirdness for you.

-“And this why we can’t have nice things.
-Have you heard of [python](http://python.org).”

 | Matlab, toolbox and other dependencies                                                                                                            | Used version | Purpose                    |
 |---------------------------------------------------------------------------------------------------------------------------------------------------|--------------|----------------------------|